 As a school committed to creative learning, we teach many subjects through topics.
-This means the children become immersed in an area of learning for several weeks and really enjoy the exciting lessons, visits and experiences which are carefully planned by teachers to make learning as meaningful as possible.
-Recent topics have included Smashing Stone Age, There's No Place Like Home, Brighton Rocks, We'll Meet Again and Splish, Splash Splosh, to name but a few.
+This means the children become immersed in an area of learning for several weeks and really enjoy the exciting lessons, visits and experiences which are carefully planned by teachers to make learning as meaningful as possible, whilst ensuring year on year progress.
+Learning is often based around an enquiry question such as: 'Is deforestation ever justified?'; 'What is the legacy of Greek culture?'; 'What impact did WW2 have on children across Europe?'

-An Engaging and Enriched Curriculum
+An Engaging and Enriched Curriculum with clear Intent, Implementation and Impact